-For those with autoimmune diseases, the autoimmune paleo diet takes things one step further by totally eliminating certain foods that are allowed on the Paleo diet that may harm the microbiota and focus on super nutrient dense foods like organ meat, and vegetables.
-This is an extremely limiting diet, and is something you should consult with your doctor about before trying it, especially if you have chronic symptoms.
+For those with autoimmune diseases, the autoimmune paleo diet or autoimmune protocol (AIP) takes things one step further by totally eliminating certain foods that are allowed on the Paleo diet that may harm the microbiota and focus on super nutrient dense foods like organ meat, and vegetables.
+AIP is an extremely limiting diet, and is something you should consult with your doctor about before trying it, especially if you have chronic symptoms.
 You may have also heard of the Pegan diet, a term coined by Dr. Mark Hyman, which is a combination of Paleo + Vegan.

 It’s important to remember that certain foods nourish your inner ecosystem, or the communities of good bacteria and yeast that live inside the gut.
 These foods include fibrous plants and grain-like seeds, which bacteria love to feed on.
 While the Paleo diet is a step in the right direction, it stops short of healing the inner ecosystem.
 I encourage people to eat 80% plant based, eat the BE grain-like seeds for your evening meal and be sure to include the fermented foods in your diet.
 The plant fiber in gluten-free grains and legumes enriches your inner ecosystem, lowering inflammation and assisting you in getting a good night’s sleep.